 Such advances are already being implemented in Tasmania by businesses such as Tassal and Huon, who are undertaking real-time tasks with off-site operators (see Figure 3).
-Most environmental monitoring, feeding and surveillance of the salmon is now performed from these central control centres.
+Most environmental monitoring, feeding and surveillance of these large businesses' salmon is now performed from these central control centres.
 This improves worker safety, reduces environmental impacts and improves the health and welfare of fish.
-It is also causing diversification of the seafood industry workforce, with an increasing number of employees with advanced digital literacy, skills in data analysis, and qualifications in fields such as computing and electronics25.
+It is also causing diversification of the seafood industry workforce, with an increasing number of employees with advanced digital literacy, skills in data analysis, and qualifications in fields such as computing and electronics24.
+This may attract more people to consider a career in seafood as roles change and diversify.
+As need of these transferable skills broaden, so can the target cohort for attraction.